TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-hitcon/2023-09-20-hitcon-2023-the-blade.md

 <sup>Some type-casts were removed to simplify the code.</sup>

+{% enddetails %}

 If we reverse this statically, it *seems* like we get a one-to-one mapping of sorts... almost a bijection... but perhaps our implementation is wrong?
-Need to use dynamic analysis to check. 🫠

-{% enddetails %}
+Better check it with dynamic analysis. 🫠

+By "*mapping*", I mean values are *transformed* and mapped from one value to another.
+For example, `a` (0x61) is mapped to `u` (0x75), while `b` (0x62) is mapped to `q` (0x71).

-Like part 1, we *could* reverse this statically... but overflow and types are tricky to get right.
+Like before, we *could* reverse this part statically... but overflow and types are tricky to get right.
 So we'll go dynamic again!

 Let's start with some basic GDB analysis: